Xterra ERG220 Rower Review

 Assembly

-One reviewer mentioned that a couple of screws were missing from the box, but they were easily-replaced screws (which they had on hand, but could be procured from customer service should that prove necessary).
+One person that a couple of screws were missing from the box, but they were easily-replaced screws (which they had on hand, but could be procured from customer service should that prove necessary).

-Some users did mention that the assembly instructions weren’t very intuitive, which slowed down the process as they tried to figure out what went where.
-However, the overwhelming majority of the reviews were positive, so it’s possible these few people had a harder time understanding the instructions than most.
+A handful felt that the assembly instructions weren’t very intuitive, which slowed down the process as they tried to figure out what went where.
+Overall, most of the feedback was positive on this front.

 I took a look at the Xterra ERG220 instructions manual—which you can find here—and had no trouble understanding how the machine was assembled.
 The troubleshooting instructions for the screen are also clear and make it easy to figure out any issues with the digital console.